fuchstraumer/fuchstraumer.github.io/_posts/2018-8-25-Vulkan-Resource-Plugin.md

 ### Transfer System, Continued

 So far I've mentioned the transfer system briefly and not in terrible detail - but there are a few more details worth going into.
 Initial testruns showed that I was spending quite a bit of CPU time calling `vkQueueSubmit` through the transfer system - even though there weren't any actual transfers occuring, as the singular `VkCommandBuffer` we were using didn't have any transfers recorded into it.
 This occured as our plugin has a function called `LogicalUpdate` that is called every frame, at the beginning of the frame, without any delta-time information: it's intended for internal plugin state updating and the like, so in the case of this plugin I had placed a `TransferSystem::CompleteTransfers` call and a call to flush our staging buffers within it (so, we transfer all our data then clear all the `UploadBuffer` structures we created for these transfers).

+The fix ended up being really quite simple: set a flag to mark the attached command buffer as dirty, which is only set if `TransferSystem::TransferCmdBuffer()` is called.
+Then, when `TransferSystem::CompleteTransfers` we can check to see if this flag has been set - if so, we have work to submit and we proceed with a call to `vkQueueSubmit`.
+After that, we reset our flag to mark the command buffer as unused.

 ### Conclusion

 ### Potential Further Work

-The following are just various ideas I've had for extending the API
+The following are just various ideas I've had for improving this library, but haven't gotten to yet - in practice, the current version works more than well enough for me.
+Additionally, I've been pressed for time lately and just haven't had the ability to tune this plugin to it's peak as much as I tune everything else I write:

+- See if things like [Slim Reader/Writer locks](https://docs.microsoft.com/en-us/windows/desktop/Sync/slim-reader-writer--srw--locks), or critical sections and the corresponding Unix utilities, could be used to improve performance of the thread-safety related code
+- Interface this plugin with ShaderTools, so that this plugin can automatically create the backing resources required for a shader or shader group in one go
+- Make sure that submitting transfer work to a unique/dedicated transfer queue actually works, and doesn't cause ownership issues with the Vulkan API when said resources are used by the graphics queue